martinsumner/leveled/docs/VOLUME.md

 Testing with secondary indexes provides some new challenges:

-- Including index entries on updates accelerates the rate of compaction of the merge tree, as each update into the merge tree is now multiple changes;
+- Including index entries on updates will accelerate the flow of merges in the merge tree, as each update into the merge tree is now multiple changes;
 - The 2i query needs an efficient snapshot to be taken of the store, and multiple such snapshots to exist in parallel;
 - The coverage nature of the query means that the query operation is now as slow as the slowest of the vnodes (out of 22 nodes with a ring size of 64), rather than being as slow as the second slowest of three vnodes.
 Coverage queries are reactive to local resource pressure, whereas standard GET flows can work around such pressure.